apache/logging-log4cxx/src/site/markdown/extending.md

 }
 ~~~

-These macros allow Log4cxx to instantiate your class.
+These macros allow Log4cxx to instantiate your class and provide log4cxx::cast.
 The `DECLARE_LOG4CXX_OBJECT` macro adds method declarations and
 the `IMPLEMENT_LOG4CXX_OBJECT` macro adds implementations.
 The `IMPLEMENT_LOG4CXX_OBJECT` also adds a static reference value
 which is initialized during program startup
 by calling, for example, `NullWriterAppender::registerClass()`.

 To avoid [Static Initialization Order Fiasco](https://en.cppreference.com/w/cpp/language/siof)
+when configuring Log4cxx during static initialization
+(as in [Runtime Configuration])
 you should place the `IMPLEMENT_LOG4CXX_OBJECT` macro
 in the file that loads the configuration.
 Alternatively, you could call `NullWriterAppender::registerClass()`